-(b)(1) Proposed legislation transmitted to the Council by the Mayor or an independent agency shall be submitted in Word format, shall be complete, and shall be in compliance with these Rules.
+(b)(1) Proposed legislation transmitted to the Council by the Mayor, the Uniform Law Commission, or an independent agency shall be submitted in Word format, shall be complete, and shall comply with these Rules.
 It shall be introduced by the Chairman, at the request of the Mayor (or as submitted by the Mayor), or the independent agency.
 Legislation transmitted by the Mayor or an independent agency shall not be introduced on the dais at a legislative meeting or a work session of the Committee of the Whole.

-(2)(A) To be considered at a legislative meeting, legislation transmitted by the Mayor or an independent agency that requests Council approval of a contract shall be filed with the Secretary, with the required contract summary and contract, including relevant modifications, no later than the close of business the fourth business day before the meeting.
+(2)(A) To be considered at a legislative meeting, legislation transmitted by the Mayor or an independent agency that requests Council approval of a contract shall be filed with the Secretary, with the required contract summary and contract, including relevant modifications, no later than the close of business on the fourth business day before the meeting.

 (B) To be considered at a legislative meeting, all other measures transmitted by the Mayor or an independent agency shall be filed with the Secretary no later than noon on the second business day before the meeting.

-(3) Proposed legislation from the Mayor or an independent agency shall be transmitted to the Council by hard copy and a copy in Word format by email, or any other medium as determined by the Secretary.
+(3) Proposed legislation from the Mayor, the Uniform Law Commission, or an independent agency shall be transmitted to the Council by hard copy and a copy in Word format by email, or any other medium as determined by the Secretary.
 All confirmation resolutions submitted to the Council by the Mayor shall include a copy of the current resume of the nominee.
 The Secretary shall place a Word format copy of the proposed legislation on the Council’s intranet.

-(4) Legislation transmitted under this subsection shall be filed with the Secretary during normal business hours, as defined by Rule 101(25).
+(4) Legislation transmitted under this subsection shall be filed with the Secretary during normal business hours.

-(5) The Secretary shall determine whether the proposed legislation is in the appropriate form, complete, and in compliance with these Rules, and may return any proposed legislation that is not in the appropriate form, or complete to the Mayor, or the independent agency.
+(5) The Secretary shall determine whether the proposed legislation is in the appropriate form, complete, and complies with these Rules, and may return any proposed legislation that is not in the appropriate form, or complete to the Mayor, the Uniform Law Commission, or the independent agency.

 402. MANNER OF INTRODUCTION.

-(a) A Councilmember may introduce a measure either by:

-(1) Reading the short title of the measure, except a ceremonial resolution, during the period of a legislative meeting or a work session of the Committee of the Whole designated for introductions and immediately providing the Secretary the signed original of the bill or resolution; or

-(2) Filing the signed original of the measure with the Secretary during normal business hours.
+(a) A Councilmember may introduce a measure by filing the signed original of the measure with the Secretary during normal business hours.

+(b) An introduced measure may be accompanied by a Statement of Introduction at the time of filing, which shall be available on LIMS and made part of the official record of the measure.

+(c) Co-introduction of a measure shall be evidenced by the signature of the co-introducer on the face of the measure at the time of filing.
+Co-sponsorship shall be permitted by a memo to the Secretary or by indication on the record at the legislative meeting or Committee of the Whole meeting at which the measure is officially referred.

+(d) A Councilmember may withdraw as a co-introducer or a co-sponsor by filing a notice of withdrawal with the Secretary.

-(b) Unless a law specifically provides otherwise, no matter transmitted for a period of Council review before taking effect shall be deemed transmitted to the Council or the Chairman, and no time period for Council review shall begin to run, until the matter has been formally introduced by the Chairman pursuant to subsection (a)(1) of this section.
+(e) Unless a law specifically provides otherwise, no matter transmitted for a period of Council review before taking effect shall be deemed transmitted to the Council or the Chairman, and no time period for Council review shall begin to run, until the matter has been formally introduced by the Chairman pursuant to subsection (a)(1) of this section.

-(c) Whenever a measure would require the Secretary to transmit its text or anything associated with the text to a person, the Councilmember who introduced the measure shall provide the Secretary with the last-known address of the recipient.
+(f) Whenever a measure would require the Secretary to transmit its text or anything associated with the text to a person, the Councilmember who introduced the measure shall provide the Secretary with the last-known address of the recipient.

-(d) Proposed legislation transmitted for introduction by the Mayor or an independent agency shall be addressed to the Chairman and filed with the Secretary.
+(g) Proposed legislation transmitted for introduction by the Mayor, the Uniform Law Commission, or an independent agency shall be addressed to the Chairman and filed with the Secretary.
 The Secretary shall circulate the measure in accordance with these Rules.